 You will find all the ingredients to make alu methi in an Indian grocery store.

 This dish can be made using raw or boiled potatoes.
-I prefer using raw potatoes as they get nice and golden brown and hold their shape without getting mushy.
+I prefer using raw potatoes as they get nice golden brown and hold their shape without getting mushy.

 You can also substitute potatoes with cauliflower, soya granules, or carrots.

-Oil – I recommend mustard oil to make this sabji but you can use any cooking oil that you prefer.
+Oil – I recommend mustard oil to make this sabji but you can use any cooking oil you prefer.

 If you want to make the sabji gluten-free, then skip adding asafetida.
 All the other ingredients are gluten-free.